RuchitaAg/bikesharing/README.md

 # Bikesharing Analysis

 ## Overview
-The purpose of this project was to create a proposal for bringing bike rentals to Des Moines, lowa using Tableau.
+The purpose of this project was to create a proposal for bringing bike rentals to Des Moines using Tableau.

 ## Objective